sanchezbrian/yardsale-uw/README.md

 * Ability for user to mark their item as sold

 ### Software Toolset
 User Interface: On the front end, we will be creating a website application interface using JavaScript and React.
-May switch to a web application if that is more feasible.

 Process Management: Pull data from the database, run algorithms, process the data, and push the data to the Client-side frontend using primarily Java.

-User Database and Product Database and other required databases such as favorites, etc.: SQL Databases, may look at other types of DBMS (cloud including) if they are more suitable to our needs.
+Database: Firebase

 Source Control: Github

 ### Yardsale-UW Living Document